 let received = rx.recv().unwrap();

-println!("Got: {}", received);
+println!("Got: {received}");

 }

-Receiving the value “hi” in the main thread and printing it
+Receiving the value "hi" in the main thread and printing it

 The receiver has two useful methods: recv and try_recv.
 We’re using recv, short for receive, which will block the main thread’s execution and wait until a value is sent down the channel.
 Once a value is sent, recv will return it in a Result<T, E>.
 When the transmitter closes, recv will return an error to signal that no more values will be coming.